shafiul-nobe/node-programming-challenge/README.md

 ## Dependencies

-You should have Node.js installed for this project.
+You need to install Node.js and then the development tools.
+Node.js comes with a package manager called npm for installing NodeJS applications and libraries.

+Install node.js

+To install the Angular CLI, open a terminal window and run the following command: npm install -g @angular/cli

-After cloning in your local machine navigate to the Node folder and run npm install.
+After cloning in your local machine navigate to the Node folder and run the following command: npm install.

-And Navigate to the Client folder and run npm install.
+And Navigate to the Client folder and run the following command: npm install.

 ## Running tests